docarray/docarray/docs/advanced/document-store/redis.md

 | `columns`         | Other fields to store in Document and build schema                                                | `None`                                            |

 You can check the default values in [the docarray source code](https://github.com/jina-ai/docarray/blob/main/docarray/array/storage/redis/backend.py)
+For vector search configurations, default values are those of the database backend, you can find them in [redis documentation](https://redis.io/docs/stack/search/reference/vectors/)

 ```{note}
 We will support geo-filtering soon.